bkmashiro/fyp-report/main.typ

 These future developments will further enhance the platform's capabilities and user experience, making it an even more powerful tool for digital content creation and sharing.
 #pagebreak()
-= Statement of Original Authorship

-I hereby declare that this project report is my own work and that, to the best of my knowledge and belief, it contains no material previously published or written by another person nor material which has been accepted for the award of any other degree or diploma at any educational institution, except where due acknowledgment is made in the text.

-The project, SnapSphere, represents my original work in the field of immersive photo experiences.
-All code, documentation, and research presented in this report have been developed by me during the course of my final year project at South East Technological University.

-All external sources and references used in the development of this project have been properly cited in the References section.
-The project builds upon existing technologies and frameworks, but the specific implementation, integration, and enhancements are my original contributions.

-#pagebreak()

 = Appendix
 == A Simple Example of Zero-Knowledge Proof